cllns/genderstat/README.md

-demasc - a text analyzer for gendered language
+genderstat - a text analyzer for gendered language
 ======
 More specifically, calclulates the amount (in terms of percentages and relative ratios) of gendered language in a file or on a site.
 It counts the number of words like "he","his","him", etc. and compares it to the number of words like "she", "hers", "her", etc.

 Why?
 ----